thebruce13/twenty-twenty-hugo/exampleSite/content/blog/my-bullet-journal-and-me.md

 ## Early notebooks

 The first attempt I got at these were pretty discombobulated and unorganized.
-Just jotted down notes.
+Just sporadic jotted down notes.

 ![Inside of notebook with many crossed off lines.](/images/notebook-penny-inside.jpg)